stevenjlho/leetcode/solutions/437. Path Sum III/README.md

 ## Approach

 1. If the root node is `null`, there are no paths, so return `0`.
-2. A cache (hash map) is initialized to store the cumulative sum up to each node.
-Initially, it's set with a `0: 1` pair to handle the case where the path sum equals the target sum exactly at a node.
+2. Create a `Map` named `cache` to store the cumulative sums and their frequencies.
+Initialize it with `0` set to `1` to handle cases where the path sum equals the target from the root.
-3. `findPathSum` takes the current node, the cumulative sum up to that node, the target sum, and the cache.
-It returns the total number of paths that sum up to the target sum from that node downwards.
+3. `findPathSum` is a recursive function to perform DFS.
+It takes the current node (`curr`), the current cumulative sum (`currSum`), the target sum (`target`), and the cache.
    - If the current node is `null`, return `0` as there are no further paths.
    - Add the current node's value to `currSum` to update current sum.
-   - Retrieve the number of paths that have reached the required sum so far (`currSum - target`) from the cache.
+   -  Calculate `numPathToCurr`, which is the number of paths ending at the current node that add up to `target`.
+This is done by checking if `currSum - target` is in the cache.
-   - Add the current sum to the cache or increment its count.
+   - Add the count of `currSum` in the cache or increment its count.
-   - Recursively call `findPathSum` for the left and right children, adding their path counts to the current path count.
+   - Recursively call `findPathSum` for the left and right children, adding `numPathToCurr` to their results.
+This accumulates the total number of paths that sum to `target`.
-   - After the recursive calls, decrement the count of the current sum in the cache to revert the state.
+   - After exploring both children, decrement the count of `currSum` in the cache.
+It ensures the cache correctly represents the state of the current path being explored in the DFS.
+   - Return the total number of paths found.
+4. Begin the DFS process with `root`, an initial sum of 0, the target sum, and the cache.

 ## Complexity

 - Time complexity: O(n) where n is the number of nodes in the binary tree.
 We visit each node once.
-- Space complexity: O(h + k), where h is the height of the tree (for the recursion stack) and k is the number of entries in the cache.
-In the worst case, both are O(n).
+- Space complexity: O(n), primarily due to the recursion stack and the additional space for the cache.
+The cache could potentially have an entry for each node in the worst case.

 ## Code